BodenmillerGroup/imctoolkit/docs/source/quickstart.rst

     print(data.regionprops_table)

 The list of available region properties is a subset of scikit-image's supported region properties.
-It defaults to :attr:`imctoolkit.SingleCellData.DEFAULT_REGION_PROPERTIES` and can be customized at instantiation using the :attr:`region_properties` attribute of :func:`imctoolkit.SingleCellData.__init__`.
+It defaults to :attr:`imctoolkit.ImageSingleCellData.DEFAULT_REGION_PROPERTIES` and can be customized at instantiation using the :attr:`region_properties` attribute of :func:`imctoolkit.ImageSingleCellData.__init__`.

-All single-cell information accessible through :class:`imctoolkit.SingleCellData` can be exported to a number of data formats for further data analysis, for example:
+All single-cell information accessible through :class:`imctoolkit.ImageSingleCellData` can be exported to a number of data formats for further data analysis, for example:

 .. code-block::